mjvakili/pmpatchy/revision/answers.md

 >Section 2.4: "COLA or FastPM computationally too expensive for massive production" of next generation of galaxy surveys.
 Please give details comparing with PATCHY.

+We have expanded Section 2.4 to explain why relying only on particle-mesh gravity solvers such as COLA or FastPM could be computationaly demanding for massive mock generation.
+We have added two paragraphs to section 2.4 to emphasize that in comparison with PATHCY, methods that make use of PM gravity solvers only have to be run with higher resolution (higher gridsize) in order to resolve all the structures/halos.
+We reiterate the findings of Feng etal (2016) and Chuang etal (2015).

 >Summary: